Fox's Book of Martyrs

 these barbarians had glutted themselves for the present, with exercising on the

-is very extraordinary, and worthy of note, that this poor slave, bred up from
+extraordinary, and worthy of note, that this poor slave, bred up from his

-his infancy, according to the maxims of his prophet and parents, in the
+infancy, according to the maxims of his prophet and parents, in the greatest

-greatest detestation of Christians, should be so affected at the miserable
+detestation of Christians, should be so affected at the miserable situation of

-situation of Mr. Lithgow that he fell ill, and continued so for upwards of
+Mr. Lithgow that he fell ill, and continued so for upwards of forty days.

-forty days.
-During this period Mr. Lithgow was attended by a negro woman, a
+During this period Mr. Lithgow was attended by a negro

-slave, who found means to furnish him with refreshments still more amply than
+woman, a slave, who found means to furnish him with refreshments still more

-the Turk, being conversant in the house and family.
-She brought him every day
+amply than the Turk, being conversant in the house and family.
+She brought him

 The